Antique car tag fight brewing in Topeka

 “We are getting similar stories,” said Owens.

-Owens says HB2528 would change language in the current law to say a vehicle more than 35 years in age would be antique,”Regardless of the type or age of the components or equipment installed on the vehicle.”
+Owens says HB2528 would change the language in the current law to say a vehicle more than 35 years in age would be antique, “Regardless of the type or age of the components or equipment installed on the vehicle.”

 Owens says money does come into play with the antique tag issue.
-It’s cheaper to get an antique tag with forty dollars up front and then a yearly fee of less than twenty dollars according to Owens
+It’s cheaper to get an antique tag with $40 upfront and then a yearly fee of less than $20 according to Owens

 “But a lot of people don’t bother to get antique tags,” said Blick.
 “But for those of us who are passionate, this is a big deal.
 Sometimes aftermarket wheels that look old are a lot safer than original wheels.
 Same for the brakes.
 In some cases, the engine.”